ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 The ecosystem itself, and the way it is constructed, is critical for evaluating the privacy of each individual client.
 We assume that a client's privacy refers to fraction of users that it represents in the anonymity set that it belongs to.
-This parameter, a value 0 < d =< 1, can also be referred to as the potential privacy loss of the client.
 We discuss this more in {{privacy}}.

 ## Servers {#ecosystem-servers}